-4.2.6 Airport activity data
+4.2.6 Aviation and airport activity data

-Many countries have detailed aircraft movement datasets as part of their national statistics.
-These can be used to distribute emissions from Landing and Take-Off (LTO) and from airside support vehicles to airport areas.
+Many countries have detailed aircraft movement datasets as part of their national statistics, detailing aircraft movements, the aircraft type, origin and destination by airport.
+These can be used to distribute emissions from Landing and Take-Off (LTO) and from airside support vehicles to airport areas and allocate these emissions to the appropriate grid square.